(Last Update: 03/23/2024)

 Moreover, typical sleep apnea symptoms such as loud snoring, gasping for air, or experiencing breathing pauses are common.

-The co-occurrence of one study of these tinnitus symptoms can significantly impact sleep quality, making it difficult to achieve deep, restorative rest.
+The co-occurrence of one study of these tinnitus symptoms can significantly impact sleep efficiency, making it difficult to achieve deep, restorative rest.

 Daytime Effects

-The daytime effects of sleep apnea secondary to tinnitus are multifaceted, affecting both physical and mental well-being.
+The daytime effects of sleep apnea are multifaceted, affecting both physical and mental well-being.
 Chronic fatigue is a predominant complaint stemming from poor sleep quality.

 This fatigue can exacerbate the perception of tinnitus and daytime fatigue, creating a vicious cycle.